 Considerable financial planning and detailed financial modelling has been undertaken within the Trust.
 This reflects the national planning guidance together with the agreements reached within the Integrated Care System in relation to the distribution of funding across partner NHS organisations.
+The outcome of this is a balanced budget for the Trust, consistent with the overall Dorset ICS break-even financial plan.

 Whilst the plan reflects a financial break-even position, a number of financial risks remain which could, if unmitigated, drive an in-year deficit.
-The most significant risks are: